SaiKoushik1314/Resume/index.md

 **Company : Enphase Energy**

-**Description**: I worked as IT-Specialist-contract at Nationwide Insurance.
-During this time I worked on multiple projects which helped me understand the process of work distribution to exception managers and also the problems involved in maintaining beneficiary data and how to handle mutiple riders on policy.Team at nationwide is very special to me, It is the best team I have worked on and they always want me to come back.
+**Description**: ENPHASE is a Solar – Panel manufacturing company.
+Enlighten is a web application where the primary purpose of application is providing a user interface for the installer and site owner to monitor the system.

 **Projects**

-**Project:** ENPHASE is a Solar – Panel manufacturing company.
-Enlighten is a web application where the primary purpose of application is providing a user interface for the installer and site owner to monitor the system.
-Enlighten has ability to provide reports for month, year.
+**Project:**  Enlighten has ability to provide reports for month, year.
 It has various modules like TPM and AGF that help in monitoring the activity of system with respective to the grid.
 Data from the site gets registered for every five-minute interval’s from various parts of world.
 Application has been internationalized to meet the grid profile requirements of countries respectively.

 **Summary of skills used**
 -	Program Rest web services based on java, spring, Jax-RS for exchanging data with other